tue-robotics/tue_robocup/challenge_rips/README.md

     sshamigo3 #This will not work because amigo is unplugged

 During the challenge:
     - Amigo drives to some position and then says it will wait for 'continue' to be said.
+After which it will drive to the exit.